Representation theory of topological full groups of \'etale groupoids and paradoxicality: Inverse semigroups, groupoids and their -algebras

-\begin{Def} A \textit{bisection} in $\mc G$ is a subset $U \subset \mc G$ such that the range (or source) map $U \mapsto r(U)$ is a bijection.
-The set of open bisections $\mc G^{o}$ forms a basis for the topology, in the case $\mc G$ is \'etale.
+\begin{Def} A \textit{bisection} in $\mc G$ is a subset $U \subset \mc G$ such that the range (or source) map $r|_U\colon U \to r(U)$ is a bijection.
+If $\mc G$ is \'etale, the set of open bisections $\mc G^{o}$ forms a basis for the topology.
 We say that an \'etale groupoid is \textit{ample} if the set of compact open bisections $\mc G^{a}$ is a basis for the topology of $\mc G$. \end{Def}

 \paragraph{\textbf{Convention.}} From now on, all groupoids considered in this paper will be assumed ample and with compact base space $\mc G^{(0)}$.